 Ask permission for their time.
 This shows respect, but also it shows that you respect yourself.

-‘Please may I share a couple of minutes of your time to tell you about the purpose of call ?’
+‘Please may I share a couple of minutes of your time to tell you about the purpose of the call?’

 Pause and wait for a yes, but assume it’s going to be a no.

 If they say no, make light of it.
-Something like, ‘I totally understand your time help me with right time to call you back’, do not rush to perception building or judgement about that call without having a right words with customer .
+Something like, ‘I totally understand your time help me with the right time to call you back, do not rush to perception building or judgment about that call without having the right words with the customer.

 7 – Keep your pitch short and sweet

 Work out the key points of your pitch in advance, and work your way through them.
-Check with the caller that they’re understanding the benefits of product you are selling.
-Tag signals during conversation (tone of caller/involvement in call) and settle with the decision at first .
+Check with the caller that they’re understanding the benefits of a product you are selling.
+Tag signals during the conversation (tone of caller/involvement in call) and settle with the decision at first.

-The goal of your first call should be to create of buzz hype and curiosity however on follow up , where you can take a bit longer, around 15 minutes, to explain your offering in more detail.
+The goal of your first call should be to create buzz hype and curiosity however on follow-up, where you can take a bit longer, around 15 minutes, to explain your offering in more detail.

-Sales is a process.
+Sale is a process.
 At each stage of the process you’re asking for permission to spend more time with your prospect, and take them deeper into your sales funnel.
-In the next call, you will discover more, and qualify your prospect further as you know them better .
+In the next call, you will discover more, and qualify your prospect further as you know them better.

-9 – Make Summary of the Call .
+9 – Make a Summary of the Call.

 Take notes as you go through the call.
 Take notes of everything you can.
 Even if a piece of info the prospect gives you seems irrelevant at a time, it will probably come in useful later.

-Use your notes to recall information such as call tagging, summary of calls and remarks if anything specific you noticed , which makes you appear more professional.
+Use your notes to recall information such as call tagging, a summary of calls, and remarks if anything specific you noticed, which makes you appear more professional.
 People like salespeople who listen and remember what they heard.

 10 – Follow-up

-Sales is something purely skill based and may be your credentials ,education of highest calibre may fail to deliver in this domain however still this is one channel which assures you growth and stability if you adapt to the crux of system ,believe in the skills and execute them well passionately .
+Sales are something purely skill based and maybe your credentials, education of the highest calibre may fail to deliver in this domain however still this is one channel that assures your growth and stability if you adapt to the crux of the system, believe in the skills, and execute them well passionately.